 All these conditions are imposed upon companies to ensure the integrity of Thailand’s foreign worker policies by ensuring that companies are compensating workers with rates that can sustain their visit while also paying due tax to the state and ensuring employment opportunities for Thai citizens.

-If a foreign national wishes to work in Thailand but does not meet some of the above requirements, a work permit can still be considered if they are an expatriate working in certain positions in marketing research, investment consulting and employed under international financial institutions approved by the Bank of Thailand, among other positions detailed on the official Thai Embassy website.
+If a foreign national wishes to work in Thailand but does not meet some of the above requirements, a work permit can still be considered if they are an expatriate working in certain positions.
+These include marketing research, investment consulting and employed under international financial institutions approved by the Bank of Thailand, amongst others detailed on the official Thai Embassy website.

 Aster Lion is an Employer of Record (EOR / PEO) & Payroll provider headquartered in Thailand that can assist with Thailand visa & work permit application, employee contractor management and payroll solutions.
 You can reach out to us for any inquiries on how we can assist you with your staffing & employment requirements in Thailand.